AqwamCreates/DataPredict/docs/CloudMachineLearningCostsVSDataPredictCosts.md

 * The game has an average play time of 10 minutes.

-* A machine learning model is required to perform constant training and predictions.
+* A single machine learning model is required to perform constant training and predictions.

 * Single CPU only.